elishaJ/terraform_projects/cways-backups/README.md

    - Creates a service account on GCP.
    - Provides service account access to the bucket created in the first module.
    - Creates a key to authenticate with GCP.
-4) Create server
+4) Create server:
    - Creates a new server on Cloudways.
    - Transfers backup script to the newly created server.
-   - Install GCP SDK on server.
+   - Installs GCP SDK on server.
    - Sets up cron to upload backups to GCP bucket.